louisameline/XClick/README.md

 The origin of x-clicks
 -------------------------

-Why do x-clicks exist and why only in IE ?
-It seems to be the only browser which implements this W3 directive :
+Why do x-clicks only exist in IE and Chrome ?
+They implement this W3 directive :

 "...in general should fire click and dblclick events when the event target of the associated mousedown and mouseup events is the same element with no mouseout or mouseleave events intervening, and should fire click and dblclick events on the nearest common ancestor when the event targets of the associated mousedown and mouseup events are different." http://www.w3.org/TR/DOM-Level-3-Events/#events-mouseevent-event-order

-A discussion has been opened here to ask Microsft to consider revising the x-click behavior.
+A discussion has been opened here to ask Microsoft to consider revising the x-click behavior.
 You will find arguments that actually support x-clicks : https://connect.microsoft.com/IE/feedback/details/809003/unexpected-click-event-triggered-when-the-elements-below-cursor-at-mousedown-and-mouseup-events-are-different
+... and same thing here for Chrome : https://code.google.com/p/chromium/issues/detail?id=484655

 Humble thoughts for browser and directive makers
 -------------------------